ShunSakurai/check_forbidden/README.md

 - Make the window re-sizable
 - Make the "Open files" dialog more useful
 - Display the memoQ segment ID in results
-- Display the heading row of the CSV file
 - Create a tk pane for displaying and filtering the result

 ### Maybe later